 Copperfield is being sued for negligence as it is alleged that his employees were carelessly rushing the audience members through the unkempt hallway, which led to injuries from a slip and fall.
 As Cox’s attorney strives to prove that this careless act was the cause of injury, the magician is contending no liability.
 MGM Grand Hotel is also party to the suit as it was their property on which the injury occurred.

-If you or someone you know may require a seasoned Miami Personal Injury Lawyer for an accident or injury, Aigen Law Firm, is here to assist you.
+If you or someone you know may require a seasoned Miami Personal Injury Lawyer for an accident or injury, Aigen Injury Law, is here to assist you.
 Please do not hesitate to submit an online FREE CASE REVIEW.
 At Aigen Injury Law, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.